LimGuenTaek/Object_Detection/Feature Fusion and small object.md

   - Based on the VGG 16 network structure the SSD algorithm extracts multiple sets of feature layers in a shape of pyramid for object class prediction and object frame labeling

-  - Copaerd with the regional proposal-based convolutional neural network , the SSD algorithm caccles a large numbers of regions
+  - Copaerd with the regional proposal-based convolutional neural network , the SSD algorithm cancels a large numbers of regions

   - Feature 4_3 need to be L2-regularized because it has a significant fluctuation ratio compared to that of other feature extraction layers